fuegocoding/inkrypt/README.md

 - **Progressive Web App (PWA)** installable on any device
 - **Zero telemetry, zero vendor lock-in**

+### ⚠️ Disclaimer
+The encryption in Inkrypt has **not** been professionally audited.
+Use it for personal purposes at your own risk.

 ---

 ## 🧱 Tech Stack